HIV Surveillance Annual Report, 2024 (PDF)

 People receive an AIDS diagnosis when their CD4 cell count drops below 200 cells per milliliter of blood, or they are diagnosed with an opportunistic illness.

-An AIDS diagnosis within 31 days of an HIV diagnosis.
+Concurrent HIV and AIDS diagnoses are when an AIDS diagnosis is made within 31 days of an HIV diagnosis.
 People concurrently diagnosed with HIV and AIDS are included in the totals of both HIV diagnoses and AIDS diagnoses.

 A diagnosis of HIV is generally based on a positive multi-test algorithm (screening immunoassay, HIV-1/2 differentiation assay, and RNA test) in adults and a positive PCR (polymerase chain reaction) test in infants younger than 18 months.
 Since June 1, 2000, laboratories and health care providers in New York State have been required to report positive HIV test results even in people without AIDS.

-The men reporting a history of sex with men and injection drug use (MSM-IDU) category includes people meeting the definition of both the men who have sex with men and injection drug use categories as described above.
+The men who have sex with men and have an injection drug use history category includes people meeting the definition of both the men who have sex with men category and the injection drug use history category as described above.

-This corresponds to a geographic area within New York City that is an aggregate of between one and nine ZIP codes but is smaller than a borough.
+UHF neighborhood corresponds to a geographic area within New York City that is an aggregate of between one and nine ZIP codes but is smaller than a borough.
 UHF neighborhoods reflect catchment areas for certain health care facilities.
 See the table and map of UHF neighborhoods and corresponding ZIP codes (PDF).

 Data Sources